 With a choice of 2000+ different browser and OS environment combinations, LambdaTest ensures that the websites and all the applications get rid of every bug and run smoothly.
 The built-in developer tools are the gateway to debugging, that too in real-time.

 It facilitates cross-browser testing on several mobile browsers, such as Safari, Mozilla, and Google Chrome.
-The Lambda tunnel feature provides an added benefit of testing both locally and privately hosted pages.
+The Lambda tunnel feature provides the added benefit of testing both locally and privately hosted pages.

 This one is simple to use and set up besides being a feature-rich emulator.
 It comes in a free and paid version.